Case Interview Practice

 Practice drills

-• Conduct mock interviews focusing on operational redesign scenarios.
+• Conduct mock interviews focusing on operations and execution redesign.

 Case-specific AI interview walkthrough preview